archith-reddy/Signature-Verification-System/README.md

       print(model.summary())

 Python's tkinter library was used to develop GUI for the model.
 The trained networks' weights and parameters are saved locally on a machine and GUI is built on top of it.

+main.py file contains the code for GUI